platformsh/platformsh-docs/using/integrations/github.md

 Go to your GitHub repository and click `Settings`.
 Select the *Webhooks and Services* tab and click `Add webhook`.
-Paste the Payload URL, Choose "Just send me everything" for the events you want to receive. and click `Add webhook`.
+Paste the Payload URL, Choose "Send me everything" for the events you want to receive. and click `Add webhook`.

 You can now start pushing code, creating new branches or opening pull